monish-instinct/ECell-Technical/README.md

 ## 📱 Usage

 1. **Home Screen**: Launch the app to view the latest news articles.
-2. **Navigate**: Use the menu to navigate between different news categories.
+2. **Navigate**: Use the menu to switch between different news categories.
 3. **Search**: Utilize the search bar to find specific news articles by keywords.
 4. **View Search History**: Access your previous search queries from the search history.